cloud-ark/kubeplus/README.md

 ## KubePlus - Kubernetes SaaS Operator to deliver Helm charts as-a-service

 As enterprise adoption of Kubernetes is growing, we see multiple teams collaborate on a Kubernetes cluster to realize the broader organizational goals.
 Typically, there is one team that is offering a service that the other team is looking to consume.
-It can be an ISV offering a service for their data & analytics software that their customer is looking to consume or it can be a platform team offering a service for an internal application that the product team is planning to use (e.g secret management, data processing etc.).
+It can be an ISV offering a service for their data & analytics software that their customer is looking to consume or it can be a platform team offering a service for an internal application that the product team is planning to use (e.g secret management, data processing, etc.).
 Such teams can be thought of as providers and consumers in the context of delivering and consuming software on Kubernetes.
-The software for which providers are delivering a service is generally packaged as a Helm chart.

-KubePlus is a turn-key solution that enables provider teams to deliver any Helm chart as-a-service.
-KubePlus takes an application Helm chart and delivers it as a service by abstracting it under provider and consumer APIs.
+KubePlus is a turn-key solution that enables provider teams to deliver any application packaged as a Helm chart as-a-service.
+It does this by abstracting the application Helm chart under provider and consumer APIs.

-KubePlus brings following advantages to provider teams:
+KubePlus offers following benefits towards deploying a Kubernetes-native application (Helm chart) in SaaS form:
-- Provider and Consumer APIs for role based access
+- Application-specific provider and consumer APIs for role based access to the clusters
-- Seamless support for Namespace-based multi-tenancy where each application instance (Helm release) can be deployed in a separate namespace.
+- Seamless support for Namespace-based multi-tenancy where each application instance (Helm release) is created in a separate namespace.
 - Monitoring and governance of application instances.
-- Tracking consumption metrics (cpu, memory, storage and network) at Helm release / application level.
-(Providers can use these metrics to define consumption-based chargeback model.)
+- Tracking consumption metrics (cpu, memory, storage and network) at Helm release level.
+Application providers can use these metrics to define consumption-based chargeback models.

 <p align="center">
 <img src="./docs/application-stacks-1.png" width="700" height="150" class="center">